atreyasha/monix/docs/develop.md

 1.  **TODO** add `sync` target to monix and private makefiles which can sync certain files that need to be copied

+    1.  figure out how to make this interact gracefully with code in `test` -\> re-use test cases

 2.  **TODO** manually create basic directories such as `downloads` and `desktop` directory for qutebrowser